KonBase/konbase-open-source/README.md

    npm install
    ```

-3. Create an `.env.local` file with your Supabase credentials
+3. Create an `.env` file with your Supabase credentials
    ```
    VITE_SUPABASE_URL=your_supabase_url
    VITE_SUPABASE_ANON_KEY=your_supabase_anon_key